The biggest lesson I learned from my mother is that kindness can be taught.

 This particular teacher [May Allah shower him with His rahma] was very kind; he was very gentle in speech and mannerism.
 It didn’t matter how many times one made mistakes in their tajweed, he would patiently correct you.

-He was different to the others who would lash with whips if you were not reciting – they made learning very stressful, they didn’t practice patience nor humility as they taught us the words of God – but Maalim Yusuf [Allah Ya Rahim] was different and I believe I learned more from him than anyone else – His gentle ways lead to me loving the stories of the Prophet Muhammad (PBUH).
+He was different to the others who would lash with whips if you were not reciting – they made learning very stressful, they didn’t practice patience nor humility as they taught us the words of God.
+But Maalim Yusuf was different and I believe I learned more from him than anyone else – His gentle ways led to me loving the stories of Prophet Muhammad (PBUH).